Try these 4 tips to recharge and be your best self during this busy time of year.

-Jennifer Menk, Senior Director of Health and Wellbeing for the YMCA of the Greater Twin Cities says, “Exercise increases endorphins—chemicals in your body that make you feel better.
+Jennifer Menk, Senior Director of Health and Wellbeing for the YMCA of the North says, “Exercise increases endorphins—chemicals in your body that make you feel better.
 Maintaining fitness when overwhelmed helps you think clearly, prioritize and have the endurance to get through times of hustle.”

 Exercise can help improve your quality of sleep and improve energy levels—both of which can help to manage stress.
 Jennifer considers working out to be a way to “burn off stress in a healthy way, which benefits your physical and emotional wellbeing.”

 Here are a few easy ideas to enjoy exercise as a way to relax and rejuvenate …

 Just for you

 - The Y offers free child care while you work out.
 Kiddos are cared for while you cross your sweat session off your to-do list.

 - Try a class that can help you relax—like Tai Chi, Gentle Yoga and H2O Flow.